Uncontested Divorce in Arizona

 How to Find the Right Lawyer for Your Uncontested Divorce in Arizona

 An experienced and knowledgeable divorce attorney can make all the difference in how your case is handled and the outcome of that case.
 If you cannot afford an attorney, the law in Arizona allows you to represent yourself.
-However, neither the judge nor his or her assistants are able to give you any legal advice and are required to hold you to the same standards as a practicing attorney.
+However, neither the judge nor his or her assistants can give you any legal advice and are required to hold you to the same standards as a practicing attorney.

 You will be required to know the statutes, appellate decisions, and rules of procedure that apply to your case.
 Not understanding the complexities of the law or procedure could result in dire consequences to your case.
-The court in Arizona is not permitted to appoint an attorney on your behalf, so finding the right attorney you can afford is critical to your case.
-There are times, for example, when a person representing themselves will hire our law firm to provide them with critical information and guidance to navigate the divorce case on their own.
+The court in Arizona is not permitted to appoint an attorney on your behalf, so finding the right lawyer you can afford is critical to your case.
+There are times, for example, when a person representing themselves will hire our law firm to provide them with essential information and guidance to navigate the divorce case on their own.

 Feel free to contact any of our Arizona divorce attorneys to discuss your uncontested Arizona divorce case today by calling (480)3-5-8300.